 Through the Abilities Program, Swimming Victoria hopes to encourage more coaches, officials and interested classifiers to come along and support people with disability to engage in the club environment and to encourage the provision of more dedicated events across the State.

-The Abilities Program is free to attend - find an event near you:
+The Abilities Program is free to attend - we will list program days in the new year:

 The benefits of swimming are wide and multifaceted and can be amplified for people with a disability who may face additional stresses and life challenges.
 Swimming Australia's Community Impact Study 2020 highlights that:

 This is why Swimming Victoria is launching The Abilities Program - to ensure more people with disability can receive the therapeutic and physical benefits of being a member of the swimming community and more opportunities to swim with cohesive pathways to all levels of the sport.